dodorare/crossbow/crossbundle/cli/README.md

                                  package
         --release                Build optimized artifact with the `release` profile -V, --version                Prints version information
+	    --quad                   Runs the subcommand for a `macroquad` project

 OPTIONS:
         --example <example>               Build the specified example